Tim Walz: Who is Kamala Harris' running mate? – DW – 08/06/2024

 Right now, Kamala Harris is still vice president.
 But since President Joe Biden withdrew his candidacy for the November 5 election, she is also the Democrats' presidential candidate.
 And that means she needs a running mate herself.

-On Tuesday morning local time, US media reported that the job is going to Tim Walz, the Democratic governor of Minnesota.
-The Associated Press news agency published Walz's name after several anonymous sources passed on the information.
-Harris has yet to share her pick, and she reportedly hasn't called Walz yet to tell him personally, either.
+On Tuesday morning local time, Harris announced that the job is going to Tim Walz, the Democratic governor of Minnesota.

+"I am proud to announce that I've asked Tim Walz to be my running mate," Harris said in a statement on social media platform X. "As a governor, a coach, a teacher, and a veteran, he's delivered for working families like his.
+It's great to have him on the team."

 Walz was a candidate whom observers had recently added to their shortlist of potential VP picks that would complement Harris and be an asset in the Democrats' campaign for the White House.